Have you ever been afraid of editors thinking you haven’t proofread your piece, even when you definitely have?

 Every topic has a built-in stretch meter (AKA how long you can rant about it before running out of things to say).
-When you’re proofreading, double-check that you haven’t exceeded the mark.
+One of the most important tips for proofreading is to double-check that you haven’t exceeded the mark.

 Do your final paragraphs sound pretty much the same?
 Consolidate them into one.

 You can also avoid rambling by assigning a specific detail or argument to each of your paragraphs.
 If you limit each sentence to their unique purpose, it’ll become that much harder for an idea to appear more than once.

 Will these proofreading tips make the process more fun?
 Not necessarily, but they will certainly give you a better command of your writing.